 is otherwise recognised by the Chapter Council as representing the interests of emerging architect and Graduate Members; and

-became eligible for Graduate Membership less than 15 years from the date for taking office.
+became eligible for Graduate Membership less than 15 years from the date of taking office.

 The Emerging Professional Representative Chapter Councillor will hold office for a term determined by the Chapter Council.
 No Emerging Professional Representative Chapter Councillor will remain in office for more than two years.